 • Lack of Resources: Quality improvement initiatives require time, financial investment, and human resources, which may be limited.

-• Insufficient Data: Accurate data is crucial for identifying areas for improvement and measuring success.
+• Insufficient Data: Accurate data is crucial for identifying areas for improvement and Measuring success.
 Poor data quality can lead to incorrect decisions and ineffective improvements.

-• Overcomplication: Overly complex processes or excessive focus on minor details can bog down improvement efforts, reducing their effectiveness.
+• Overcomplication: Overly complex processes or excessive focus on minor details can bog down improvement efforts, reducing their Effectiveness.

 To mitigate these risks, organisations should foster a culture of continuous improvement, provide adequate training and resources, and ensure clear communication and involvement at all levels of the organisation.